Marshawn Lynch chronology: why he came out of retirement, signed a new contract with Seahawks

 "He just went through a lot, and we know him as well as I think you could meet a man, and what he brings and what he offers and everything," Carroll said after Lynch was signed, through ESPN.
 "He brings a lot to the table.
 He's a player as physical as I've always been, as good a competitor as ever.
 So when you add someone like that to your team, it's just help and improves the kind of mentality we already appreciate."

 The same day they signed Lynch, the Seahawks brought another family runner into Robert Turbin for more depth.
-Homer, Lynch and Turbin are the only runners on the Seattle list who enter their Week 17 showdown with the 49ers, a game that will determine the NFC West champion.
+Homer, Lynch and Turbin are the only runners on the Seattle list who enter their wild card playoff game against the Eagles.

-True to his form, Lynch was a man of few words when asked this week why he left his retirement to help the Seahawks.
+True to his form, Lynch was a man of few words when asked last week why he left his retirement to help the Seahawks.

 "Happy holidays," he said.
 "Happy new year.
 Have a great day.
 It's a great feeling to be back.
 Thank you."